michaelboyles/formula/docs/src/content/docs/hooks/useElements.md

 slug: hooks/useElements
 ---

 `useElements` lets you map over the elements in an array in a typesafe way.
+It effectively converts `FormField<T[]>` to `FormField<T>[]`.

-It will only rerender when the number of elements changes.
-This means the value of a specific element can change without rerendering this hook, which would cause rerenders of every element.
+This hook will only trigger a rerender when the number of elements changes.
+Changes to the values in the array will not trigger a rerender.

 ## Sample usage